jayden-sudo/WalletAttackDemos/web/app_joy_id/README.md

 - Risk
   - Unsecured use of passkey -- The public key of passkey may be used as the wallet private key

+- Status

+  - Wait for joy.id confirm, and want to understand the purpose of using this design.

 - Comment
   - joy.id uses passkey to sign the transaction, but the transaction is not actually signed through passkey.
 During the transaction signing process, joy.id recover passkey-p256 public key, and use the pubKey by signing it, and derives the user's private key by performing similar calculations:

     ```c
     PrivateKey = Hmac-sha512( sha256(pubKey || sha256(pubKey)), "Bitcoin seed")
     ```

     Because passkey's public key is not confidential as compared to the private key, there is a large possibility of leakage, and if the user's public key is leaked, all wallet assets created by the user in joy.id may be lost.

 - Detail Step

   - Login: